inviolableviolets/inviolableviolets/README.md

 ### About:
 Hi!
-I'm Sergio, a front-end developer hailing from Asturias, Spain, now living in the capital.
+I'm Sergio, a full stack developer hailing from Asturias, Spain, now living in the capital.
 As a former music and events enthusiast turned programmer, I find that music trains the mind for web design — it all boils down to creativity and precision!
 <br>
 <br>
-Currently, I'm working as an assistant teacher at ISDI Coders (formerly known as Skylab), which has been awarded as 'the best Bootcamp in the world' by <a href="https://isdicoders.com/mejor-bootcamp-de-programacion-del-mundo-en-2020/">Switchup</a>.
+Currently, I'm working at Cleverpy Machine Learning S.L. in the front end department after my stint as an assistant teacher at ISDI Coders, awarded as 'the best Bootcamp in the world' by <a href="https://isdicoders.com/mejor-bootcamp-de-programacion-del-mundo-en-2020/">Switchup</a>.

 ---